There are so many uses for socks in the healthcare industry, it can be hard to distinguish which ones you might benefit from.

 Compression socks are typically recommended to those who have diabetes and circulation problems that cause swelling in the feet and legs.

-Compression socks help alleviate discomfort and increase circulation to keep blood from pooling in your feet and legs.
-Diabetic compression stockings have mild to moderate graduated compression, meaning the strongest support of the garment is at the ankles, and gradually decreased towards the top (closest to the knee).
-For most diabetic patients, compression stockings are used mostly as a preventative measure for comfort.
+Compression socks are made with graduated compression that helps push blood that pools in the feet and legs back up to the heart for proper circulation.
+This helps alleviate discomfort such as swelling, heaviness and fatigue in your feet and legs.
+Diabetic compression socks have mild to moderate graduated compression, meaning the greatest amount of compression is at the ankles, and gradually decreases towards the top (closest to the knee).
+For most diabetic patients, compression stockings are use mostly as a preventative measure and for comfort.

 Benefits of compression socks for diabetics